zenml-io/blog.zenml.io/_posts/2022-04-07-data-centric-mlops.md

 ### Latency problems:

 If latency is not accounted for whilst developing ML models, it can have a huge impact on a business.
 You could lose [half your traffic](https://www.thinkwithgoogle.com/consumer-insights/consumer-trends/mobile-site-load-time-statistics/) with a slow load-up of your application.
-This means that when employing models in production, one needs to be cognizant of latency requirements in production.
+This means that when employing models in production, one needs to be cognisant of latency requirements in production.

 ### Maintaining fairness and avoiding bias